 The writing requirement is fulfilled with MATH 327.
 The speaking requirement is fulfilled in DS 320 and 420.
 The research requirement is fulfilled in DS 420.

 Subject Matter Courses: Subject Matter courses give students the required background in one of the subject matter fields.
 Below are subject matter course clusters that would focus on the areas where there is an overlap with analytics.
 Students may also design their own set of preparatory courses in consultation with the Computer Science department head and subject area faculty.
+The chosen courses must be approved by the head of Computer Science, who may consult with members of other departments as appropriate.
 Three courses from different departments may be accepted as long as they form a cohesive package.
+At least two of the three courses must be numbered 200 or above.
+Some examples of possible packages include, but are not limited to the following:

 Biology: BIO 248, 354, and 356